 Riedel lobe has an incidence of ~17.5% (range 3.3-31%) and is more frequently found in females (M:F = 1:3) 2,3.

 Riedel lobe is a tongue-like, inferior projection of the right lobe of the liver beyond the level of the most inferior costal cartilage on cross-sectional images 1.
 It is not considered a true accessory lobe of the liver but an anatomical variant of the right lobe of the liver 3.

 History and etymology

-It was originally reported in 1888 by Riedel in seven female patients who had palpable masses in the right hypochondrium, which were subsequently confirmed at surgery 2.
+It was originally reported in 1888 by the German surgeon, Bernhard Moritz Carl Ludwig Riedel (1849-1916) 4 in seven female patients who had palpable masses in the right hypochondrium, which were subsequently confirmed at surgery 2.

 - 1. Kudo M. Riedel's lobe of the liver and its clinical implication.
 Intern.
 Med.
 2000;39 (2): 87-8.
 Intern.
 Med. (link) - Pubmed citation

 - 2. Gillard JH, Patel MC, Abrahams PH, et al. Riedel's lobe of the liver: fact or fiction?
 Clin Anat 1998; 11(1):47-9.